 Some surrogacy agencies give surrogates the chance to express their preferences about the intended parents with whom they wish to match.

-The surrogate mother process consists of many mini-milestones that lead to the big day: delivery day!
+Becoming a surrogate mother consists of many mini-milestones that lead to the big day: delivery day!

 Here's a step-by-step guide to the surrogacy process, and a surrogacy timeline to help you see how long it takes to give intended parents the ultimate gift: their baby!